-To engage the industry in a more holistic way, four Industry Innovation Centres are set up, each addressing respective industry needs such as upgrading capabilities of the precision engineering industry; enhancing sustainability in manufacturing; improving productivity and meet industry emerging applications.
-Each of these centres, driving several initiatives, have established strong track records with major industry players and clusters.
+To engage the industry in a more holistic way, four Industry Innovation Centres are set up, each addressing respective industry needs such as upgrading the capabilities of the precision engineering industry; enhancing sustainability in manufacturing; improving productivity and meet industry emerging applications.
+Each of these centres, driving several initiatives, has established strong track records with major industry players and clusters.

 We also assist Industry by accelerating our outreach to industry through SIMTech’s engagements with trade associations and chambers of commerce (TACs) to reach out to their members.
 The Singapore Precision Engineering and Technology Association and Singapore Manufacturing Federation are some examples.

 To grow Singapore’s manufacturing industry, the sharing of relevant technology through technology transfer is important.
 An example is the adaptation of Radio-Frequency Identification (RFID) technology for a diverse range of applications which has cascaded to industry.
-To extend the reach of SIMTech’s technology transfer effort, the Technology Extension Partners (TEPs) initiative launched in July 2018.
-TEPs, companies which worked with SIMTech, are intermediaries to transfer the technology to other end-users.
+To extend the reach of SIMTech’s technology transfer effort, the Technology Extension Partners (TEPs) initiative was launched in July 2018.
+TEPs, companies that worked with SIMTech, are intermediaries to transfer the technology to other end-users.

 To enable companies to tap technologies for growth, knowledge transfer to upskill manufacturing and engineering executives is critical.
 Programmes developed with the then Workforce Development Agency and SkillsFuture Singapore are in place.
 SIMTech transfers industry case-based knowledge to industry through the systematic Learn-Practice-Implement model.